<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/0198544fd2514a0fb72f9b9f75905f7f/pixel?tag=ViewContent&amp;noscript=1">

 For our customers: Product roadmap sneak peek

 4.5 million.
 That’s how many Americans voluntarily quit their jobs in November 2021!
-It’s a record-breaking number that’s a hard hit on industries that were already struggling with a national labor shortage amid the ongoing pandemic.
+It’s a record-breaking number that’s a hard hit on industries that were already struggling with a national labor shortage amid the pandemic.
 Many managers are wondering how to retain employees, and for good reason.

 Restaurant turnover rates were high even pre-pandemic.
 Of the 4.5 million workers who quit in November, 6.1% worked in the hospitality industry.